Web Hosting Performance Test: 120 Days of Real Data

 Providers Not Tested

-- SiteGround: Known for premium performance, $14.99/month+
+- SiteGround: Known for premium performance, $14.99/month and above

-- Kinsta: Premium managed WordPress, $35/month+
+- Kinsta: Premium managed WordPress, $35/month and above

-- WP Engine: Enterprise WordPress hosting, $25/month+
+- WP Engine: Enterprise WordPress hosting, $25/month and above

-- Cloudways: Managed cloud hosting, $10/month+
+- Cloudways: Managed cloud hosting, $10/month and above

-- DreamHost: Independent provider, $4.95/month+
+- DreamHost: Independent provider, $4.95/month and above

-- Hostinger: Ultra-budget hosting, $1.99/month+
+- Hostinger: Budget hosting, $1.99/month and above

-- A2 Hosting: Speed-focused hosting, $10.99/month+
+- A2 Hosting: Speed-focused hosting, $10.99/month and above

 Advanced Features Not Tested